-- Suboxone – Suboxone has been proven to be highly effective in treating patients with an opiate addiction.
+- Suboxone – Suboxone has been proven to be highly effective in treating patients with opiate addiction.
 Containing the opiate antagonist, Naltrexone, Suboxone has a 72-hour length of action and works on two levels:

-Replacement therapy during detox can be highly effective, depending on the individual and his or her needs and preferences.
+Replacement therapy during opiate detox can be highly effective, depending on the individual and his or her needs and preferences.
 Because this process requires a slow tapering of the replacement opiates, it can take up to 21 days to complete.

 Traditional Opiate Detox

-Of course, the goal of any detox plan is to remove all traces of opiates from the body of an addict, but this method incorporates additional medication to facilitate sleep and reduce anxiety, which can be severe in some cases.
+Of course, the goal of any detox plan is to remove all traces of opiates from the body of an addict.
+This method incorporates additional medication to facilitate sleep and reduce anxiety, which can be severe in some cases.
 Traditional opiate detox lasts from 5-14 days, depending on the individual and his or her circumstance.

 Rapid Opiate Detox

 This form of opiate detox is a medical process in which the addict is placed under general anesthesia and given an opiate antagonist that produces immediate withdrawal.
-Because there is no progression of withdrawal symptoms in this process, anesthesia is necessary, as it can be jarring for any individual to experience sudden and full opiate withdrawal consciously.
+Since there is no progression of withdrawal symptoms in this process, anesthesia is necessary, as it can be jarring for any individual to experience sudden and full opiate withdrawal consciously.
 Always performed in a hospital setting, rapid opiate detox is complete within 48 hours with the person under constant monitoring and supervision to ensure safety and avoid any medical complications.

 Opiate Withdrawal Symptoms

-- Muscle pain and spasms
+- Muscle cramps

 Emotional Relapse Prevention